An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: The immersed - finite element method

+To make the method easy for implementation, we define a discrete viscosity by $\mu_h|_{\Omega_h^\pm}=\mu^\pm$.
 In other words, the viscosity is adjusted in the mismatched small area due to the line segment approximation.
 The immersed $CR$-$P_0$ finite element method for the Stokes interface problem (\ref{originalpb1})-(\ref{originalpb5}) reads: find $(\mathbf{u}_h, p_h)\in \mathbf{V}M_{h,0}^{IFE}$ such that